kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 An investigation can include a review of the policies, procedures, or practices of you or your clients, and of the circumstances regarding any alleged violation.

-# Violations
+## How much could it cost?

-Violations can incur fines between $100 – $50,000.
-They also stack up to a maximum amount.
-That amount is $25,000 in the best case, and $1.5M in the worst case.
+Violations can incur fines between $100 and $50,000.
+Fines can add up to a maximum amount of $25,000 in the best case, and $1.5M in the worst case.

 Factors that are considered to determine the maximum amount include: